Taylor Swift Delivers Surprise Gifts To Utah Nurse For Helping Coronavirus Patients In NYC

 Hilton, a registered nurse at McKay-Dee Hospital in Ogden, Utah, was intent on helping as many people affected by coronavirus as she could.

-She showed her dedication towards the cause by temporarily moving to and working in New York City, among the cities in the United States hit hardest by the coronavirus.
+She showed her dedication towards the cause by temporarily moving to and working in New York City, one of the cities in the United States hit hardest by the coronavirus.
 Hilton provided essential medical duties to aid the staff at that hospital.
-The New York Times reported 321,833 confirmed cases and 24,576 deaths.
+The New York Times reported 321,833 confirmed cases and 24,576 deaths have occurred in New York state.

 As expressed in her letter, Swift is grateful for many like Hilton who are seriously committed to helping coronavirus patients.

-Swift also acknowledged Hilton’s presence at a past show and thanked her for being a loyal fan.
+She also acknowledged Hilton’s presence at a past show and thanked her for being a loyal fan.

 “Also, I saw the photo of you from my show!
 Thank you for coming!!
 I would love to give you a hug next time and thank you in person.
 With love and admiration, Taylor.”

-In response, Hilton tweeted her appreciation enthusiastically, stating that Swift’s heartfelt thanks and surprise package made it the best day she’s ever experienced.
+In response, the nurse tweeted her appreciation enthusiastically, stating that Swift’s heartfelt thanks and surprise package made it the best day she’s ever experienced.

-The “Lover” singer has a reputation for sending gifts to fans, in addition to providing financial aid to those who struggle to pay their bills, as demonstrated by her contributions up to $3,000 to various fans, as reported by Today.
-Swift also participated in another recent effort to provide coronavirus relief: the One World: Together at Home concert, aimed at providing support for medical workers helping patients in need of coronavirus testing and treatment.
+The “Lover” singer has a reputation for sending gifts to fans, in addition to providing financial aid to those who struggle to pay their bills, as demonstrated by her contributions of up to $3,000 to various fans, as reported by Today.
+Swift also participated in another recent effort to provide coronavirus relief — the One World: Together at Home concert, aimed at providing support for medical workers helping patients in need of coronavirus testing and treatment.

-One of the songs Swift performed was the thematically relevant “Soon You’ll Get Better.”
+One of the songs she performed was the thematically relevant “Soon You’ll Get Better.”
 As previously reported by The Inquisitr, her performance was praised and described as “vulnerable” by Lady Gaga, one of the main organizers of the stay-at-home concert.